Version:

 Learn how to upgrade Ignition Cloud Edition running on an Azure virtual machine.

-Video recorded using: Ignition 8.1
+Video recorded using: Ignition 8.3

 Transcript

-[03:05] It'll ask what installation location I want.
-I'll just hit enter here.
-It will detect that this is an upgrade, and ask me if I want to continue.
-I'll Type Y and hit enter.
-I don't wanna modify any included modules, so I'll type N and then N again, for the additional modules.
+[02:03] If I list my directory contents, I see that it changed color, which tells me it's executable and I can run it.
+The installer's gonna ask me a couple questions throughout this process, and I can just type out the answers.
+It'll ask which installation location I want.
+I'll just hit enter, which keeps the default location.
+It'll detect that this as an upgrade and ask me if I want to continue.
+I'll type Y and hit enter.
+Then I don't wanna modify any included modules.
+I'll type N and then N again for the additional modules.
 Then I can type Y one more time to start upgrading.
 Once it's done installing, I'll say, yes, I want to start Ignition, and then yes, to installing the service.
-Now I can go back to my Gateway webpage and I can check the status page to confirm that I'm running a dev version and my upgrade was successful.
+Now I can go back to my gateway webpage and log into the homepage to confirm that I'm running the target version and my upgrade was successful.